akadon/Cats-Blender-Plugin/README.md

 ## Help

 If you need help with Cats you can check the Wiki [here](https://cats.neoneko.xyz/legacywiki.html#quick-access).
-You can also see the the following video tutorials as well (Please note these videos may become outdated over time).
+You can also see the following video tutorials as well (Please note these videos may become outdated over time).

 [![VRCHAT Avatar Setup - Blender CATS Plugin](https://i.ytimg.com/vi/2fJMaxbBewg/0.jpg)](https://www.youtube.com/watch?v=2fJMaxbBewg)